On the classical limit of quantum mechanics, fundamental graininess and chaos: compatibility of chaos with the correspondence principle: Conclusions

+which is the relaxation timescale $t_R$ for the case of a quadratic Hamiltonian with a phase space of dimension 2D.

-Based in these results we could go on with the following speculation: In the classical level, the KAM theorem was the solution of the problem of the scarcity of chaos in the solar system, since the tori were broken but not badly broken.
+Finally, taking into account the fundamental graininess and based in these results we could go on with the following speculation: In the classical level, the KAM theorem was the solution of the problem of the scarcity of chaos in the solar system, since the tori were broken but not badly broken.
 In the same way we could consider that the study of the size of the $D_{\phi _{i}}$, for different levels of energy, could also explain the behavior of chaotic quantum systems and may be the scarcity of chaos in these systems.
 I. e. it may be that, many cases, the $ D_{\phi _{i}}$ would be large enough to endow these systems with a quasi-integral chaotic behavior Along these lines we will continue our research.

 \textbf{Acknowledgements: }This work was partially supported by grants of the Buenos Aires University, the CONICET (Argentine Research Council) and FONCYT (Argentine Found for Science and Technology).